 Money management has nothing to do with how you budget your spending or how much you put into your Forex account.
-Whether you put in $1000 or $10,000 into your account is not what we are talking about here.
+Whether you put $1000 or $10,000 into your account is not what we are talking about here.

 You do not want to end up like this guy for two reasons.
 First of all, you will be trading with your own money, so losing your life savings is simply not an option.
 I am assuming you started trading forex to increase your income, not put your life savings at risk.
 Secondly, you are smarter than that.
-If you are reading this, it means you are smart enough to know that education is the most power weapon in this game.
-Learning just a simple strategy for managing your bankroll will reduce the amount of headache and heartache significantly.
+If you are reading this, it means you are smart enough to know that education is the most powerful weapon in this game.
+Learning just a simple strategy for managing your bankroll will reduce the amount of headaches and heartache significantly.
 The following technique is a simple, yet powerful rule that many experienced traders still take to heart:

 Never risk more than 5% of your account balance

 This is one of the most simple money management techniques out there, and it works.
 It simply states that for every trade you make, you should not risk more than 2% of your balance.
 Say you just opened up an account today and deposited $5000 in it.
 You know that 2% of $5000 is $100, but what does this mean for your trade?
 It simply means that you will put in a stop loss such that it will close the position automatically if you lose $100 on that trade.

 However, for certain online forex brokers, you will need to specify the price of the stop loss as opposed to the dollar amount.
 Let’s assume you are trading a mini lot (10K units), which means each pip is worth approximately $1.
 Remember that 1 pip is 0.0001 dollars.